Neo-Craft/BGV_ssn_db_lookup/README.md

 # BGV_ssn_db_lookup

-# Country Lookup Example
+# Credit Score Lookup Example
-This example demonstrates a privacy preserving search against an encrypted database and it is implemented using the [Brakerski-Gentry-Vaikuntanathan][1] (BGV) scheme.
+> This example demonstrates a privacy preserving search against an encrypted database and it is implemented using the [Brakerski-Gentry-Vaikuntanathan][1] (BGV) scheme.
 The database is a key-value store pre-populated with the English names of countries and their capital cities from the continent of